 Funded by / Ownership

-The Financial Times is owned by The Nikkei, which is a Japanese news and financial information company that publishes the leading financial paper The Nikkei.
-The FT generates revenue through subscriptions, a hard paywall and advertising.
+The Financial Times is owned by The Nikkei, a Japanese news and financial information company that publishes the leading financial paper, The Nikkei.
+The FT generates revenue through subscriptions, a hard paywall, and advertising.

 Analysis / Bias

-In review, the Financial Times primarily reports economic news with minimally biased tone such as this: Trump calls on China to drop levies on US farm products.
-This story, like all others on the website are properly sourced.
+In review, the Financial Times primarily reports economic news with a minimally biased tone such as this: Trump calls on China to drop levies on US farm products.
+This story, like all others on the website, is appropriately sourced.
 Editorially, the Financial Times sticks to economics and how politics impacts it.
-There is again, minimal bias in reporting.
+There is, again, minimal bias in reporting.
+Further, a Reuters institute survey found that 56% of respondents trust their news coverage and 12% do not, ranking them #4 in trust of the major UK news providers.
 In general, FT reports straight news with minimal bias and proper sourcing.

 - None in the Last 5 years

 Overall, we rate the Financial Times Least Biased based on balanced reporting and High for factual reporting due to proper sourcing and a clean fact check.
 (12/11/2016) Updated (D. Van Zandt 3/23/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check